YBogomolov/migro/README.md

 ```
 Please note that `migrations` directory is created automatically if it is not present.
 You overrid its placement by adding a `workingDir` parameter to `.migrorc` or by passing it with `-w` argument to `migro` command.

 3. Create a new migration.
-It is recommended to give them a meaningful names, so you'll understand what it does just by looking at the file name.
+It is recommended to give it a meaningful name, so you'll understand what it does just by looking at the file name.

 ```
 $ migro create main alter-table-Users-add-column-name